ChristopherSalam/blog/_posts/2015-09-23-tape-tests.md

 <img src="commented.png" alt="commented">

-This is mostly unrelated, but the firebase UX is truly special.
-This a set of pings with milliseconds in between, but firebase is kind enough to show all the changes, green for addition and red for removal.
+This is mostly unrelated, but the Firebase UX is truly special.
+This a set of pings with milliseconds in between, but Firebase is kind enough to show all the changes, green for addition and red for removal.
 Very cool!
 It was harder to capture these screenshots than it was to set up this testing suite!
 Yay for tape!

 <img src="nofive.png" alt="no five">